 To better protect yourself from malware and viruses, it’s important to use antivirus software or to find a VPN that also includes that functionality.
 These five VPNs with malware protection can help you keep your devices safe.

-- NordVPN Threat Protection: NordVPN comes with Threat Protection, which scans files you’re downloading to make sure they’re free from malware or trackers.
+- NordVPN Threat Protection: NordVPN comes with Threat Protection, which scans files you’re downloading to ensure they’re free from malware and trackers.
 NordVPN blocks these threats before they can access your device.
-Threat Protection also blocks intrusive ads and trackers and stops you from heading to malicious websites.
+Threat Protection also blocks intrusive ads and trackers and prevents you from visiting malicious websites.

 See NordVPN Plans | Read Our NordVPN Threat Protection Review - Surfshark CleanWeb: CleanWeb 2.0 is the latest malware protection tool from Surfshark.
 CleanWeb 2.0 has malware alerts, data breach alerts, a pop-up blocker, and an ad blocker.
 You can use CleanWeb 2.0 with Chrome, Firefox, or Edge by downloading the Surfshark VPN browser extension.
 Surfshark’s regular CleanWeb can be used with any device that has the VPN app installed, including Windows, macOS, Android, iOS, and also smart TVs.